Sierrabranch/Sierrabranch.github.io/about-me.md

 ## About Me
-Currently, I am a Senior at Morgan State University, located in Baltimore, Maryland.
-I am pursuing a Bachelor’s degree in Computer Science.
-My expected graduation date is in 2025.
+Currently, I am a Freshman at Morgan State University, located in Baltimore, Maryland.
+I am very passionate about my education, and am expected to grduate in
+2027
 [Linkedin Profile](https://www.linkedin.com/in/michael-adeleke-4a1228217/)